 The preschool and kindergarten years are full of remarkable changes - children develop complex skills in their play behavior, expression and regulation of emotions, thinking, language, and motor activity.
 The brain is also changing as young children mature.
 In early childhood, little is known about how sleep affects the brain, especially the parts of the brain that regulate emotions.
 The primary goal of this study is to better understand interactions between sleep, brain maturation, and emotional development in kindergarten-age children.

-We are interested in children who typically sleep 9 hours or less and who will be 60-70 months (5.0-5.9 years) of age between November 2016 and May 2018.
+We are interested in children 4.0-6.9 years of age who typically sleep 9 hours or less and/or have sleep problems.
 Children must not be taking daytime naps and a parent must be available for at-home and University-based assessments.

 In a telephone interview, we ask you questions about your child’s sleep and developmental/health history, family schedules, and parental health history.
 If your child is eligible, we will visit you in your home for an orientation session.
 We also ask you to complete questionnaires and that your child wear a wrist activity monitor for 1-week to help us determine if your child is a good fit for the study.
 Because this study involves 2 brain scans while your child plays a game, your child will visit the MRI Center at CU Boulder to get training in playing the game in the scanner while staying still.
 YES, this can be done!

 We make brief visits to your home during the rest week of the study to slowly introduce the procedures used to measure sleep and emotion.
 You and your child will also come to the MRI center, where your child will learn how to perform a fun game in a “mock” scanner.

 You and your child will be randomly assigned (like flipping a coin) to a health education program that includes in-home visits and telephone calls.
 The two groups will get different sets of materials on topics such as oral hygiene, sleep health, helmet safety, and proper car seat usage.